MadhavSake/terraform-basic/README.md

-Create one VM(Ubuntu) and run the following commands on vm.
+Create one VM(Ubuntu) and run the following commands on vm

 #For ubuntu